FedeHauque/company_scrapping/README.md

 ## How to run:

-First make sure you have Ollama installed and running in localhost, port 11434.
-It can be obtained from https://ollama.com .
-The version to pull is ollama/llama3.2.
+First make sure to install the Ollama LLM, which is integrated into this system.
+The model should be running locally on `localhost` at port `11434`.
+You can download and install Ollama from [here](https://ollama.com).
+The recommended version is `ollama/llama3.2`, but other versions can be used provided that the config file is properly modified.

 Once the LLM is set, there is an all-in-one bash file run.sh that sets up the whole environment and runs the scrapper.
 It can be both run in Linux or a git bash command line in Windows.
 This file:
   - Automatically creates a virtual environment.
   - Installs or checks the required pip packages.
   - Installs playwright.